garfix/nli-go/doc/topics/multiple sentences/code.md

 # Code

+An old problem of a parser is that it can only parse one sentence at a time.
+Sometimes people enter two or more sentences on the same line, however.
+How can we solve this?

+The sentence terminator period is problematic.
+Sentences contain periods in abbreviations as well.

+There is however a simple solution: parse multiple sentences just like single sentences:

+    { rule: S(P) -> S(P1) S(P2) }

+This solution has a single problem: where do the subsentences start?
+In this example this is simple.
+But what if you want to treat sentences with top-level conjunctons in the same way?

+    Find a block which is taller than the one you are holding and put it into the box.

+    { rule: S(P) -> imperative(P1) 'and' imperative(P2) }

+To solve this we can manually tag where the root clauses start:

+    { rule: S(P) -> imperative(P1) 'and' imperative(P2),    tag: go:root_clause(P1) go:root_clause(P2) }

 ## Root clause

 In most cases the root clause coincides with the sentence.
 Some sentences, like the one below